mtntruong/LRT-HDR/README.md

 ```
 Then activate the environment
 ```
-conda activate torch11
+conda activate lrt
 ```
-If you want to change the environment name, edit the first line of `env.yml` then create the environment.
+If you want to change the environment name, edit the first line of `env.yml` before creating the environment.

 ## Training
-Unzip `Training_Samples.zip` to obtain the folder of training samples, then edit line 47 in either `train_auto.py` or `train_manual.py` to update the path.
-The training process can be started by executing
+Extract `Training_Samples.zip` to obtain the folder `Training_Samples`, then training process can be started by executing
 ```
-python train_auto.py
+python train_auto.py --data_path=/path/to/Training_Samples
 # or
-python train_manual.py
+python train_manual.py --data_path=/path/to/Training_Samples
 ```
 While `train_auto.py` adjusts learning rate automatically, it usually yields worse performance (still better than competing algorithms).
 Using `train_manual.py` provides best results but you have to manually adjust learning rate.
+I have tried several ways to update learning rate during training, including `torch.optim.lr_scheduler`, but manually adjusting learning rate is always better.

-When using `train_manual.py`, please cancel the script every 10 epochs then rerun it to change the learning rate using the following commands
+When using `train_manual.py`, please cancel the training process every 10 epochs then rerun it to change the learning rate using the following commands
 ```
 # After 10th epoch
-python train_manual.py --resume=./checkpoints/epoch_10.pth --set_lr=1e-6
+python train_manual.py --data_path=/path/to/Training_Samples --resume=./checkpoints/epoch_10.pth --set_lr=1e-6
 # After 20th epoch
-python train_manual.py --resume=./checkpoints/epoch_20.pth --set_lr=1e-7
+python train_manual.py --data_path=/path/to/Training_Samples --resume=./checkpoints/epoch_20.pth --set_lr=1e-7
 # After 30th epoch
-python train_manual.py --resume=./checkpoints/epoch_30.pth --set_lr=1e-8
+python train_manual.py --data_path=/path/to/Training_Samples --resume=./checkpoints/epoch_30.pth --set_lr=1e-8
+# Stop after 40th epoch and you are done
 ```
-I have tried several ways to update learning rate during training, including `torch.optim.lr_scheduler`, but manually adjusting learning rate is always better.
+After the training process complete, you should use the weight named `epoch_40.pth` for testing.

 ## Testing
-If you do not have time to retrain the network, you may download pretrained weights from [this link](https://dguackr-my.sharepoint.com/:f:/g/personal/mtntruong_dgu_ac_kr/EkFXsyWaoJVIttajp9CpxQ8Bg8j4iz7buSyObidTcZjtmw)
 TODO

 # HDR Dataset and results